Joseph F. Bruno

 Over the course of her 35-year tenure at HKNC, Ms. Ruzenski held positions of increasing responsibility, including director of direct services, before assuming her current role as executive director.
 She has led and worked with employees across the organization to implement innovative changes, especially in the area of vocational rehabilitation programs.

-Ms. Ruzenski, a doctoral candidate at Teachers College, Columbia University, holds a B.A. in special education from Dowling College and an M.A. in deaf education from New York University.
+Ms. Ruzenski earned an B.A. in special education from Dowling College, an M.A. in deaf education from New York University and an Ed.D. from Columbia University.

 Director of Field Services, HKNC